-“Although many African countries claim to be Republics, they, in reality, in practice, are Republican Monarchies” He remarked, during our conventional spiritual conversation.
+“Although many African countries claim to be Republics, they are, in reality and practice, Republican Monarchies” He remarked, during our conventional spiritual conversation.

-Rather surprised by my spiritual friend’s remark, I thought about it and it quickly reminded me of the many, apparently, “bad” things I’ve been told/taught about the “Monarchy” system of rule, in Africa by, especially those with vested interests in the prevailing and promoted alternatives.
-Republic being one such alternatives.
+Rather surprised by my spiritual friend’s remark, I thought about it and it quickly reminded me of the many, apparently, “bad” things I’ve been told and/or taught about the “Monarchy” system of rule in Africa by, especially those with vested interests in the prevailing and promoted alternatives – Republic being one such alternatives.

 So, to whet but also partially satisfy my curiosity, I quickly made a Wikipedia search on a Republic.
 A Republic, according to https://en.wikipedia.org/wiki/Republic “is a form of government in which the country is considered a “public matter”, not the private concern or property of the rulers.”

 “The primary positions of power within a republic are attained, through democracy, oligarchy, autocracy, or a mix thereof, rather than being unalterably occupied.
 It has become the opposing form of government to a monarchy and has therefore no monarch as head of state.“

 But taking a critical examination of what Wikipedia says a Republic is, and in relation to how most African countries are run, it’s not lost on anyone, more so, many observant Africans, that what is supposed to be “public matter” is, indeed, the private concern or property of the rulers of African countries.